 Automating weak source content.
 If the original answer is confusing, automating it only spreads the confusion faster.

 For a broader support strategy, read our guide to why Shopify stores use AI for customer service.
+For the merchant-vs-shopper distinction, see Sidekick vs AI shopping assistants.
 If your main challenge is helping shoppers choose, pair this with our chatbot implementation guide.

 See how Dori handles FAQs and product questions if you want one assistant that supports both support automation and buying guidance.